 Go horseback riding

 There are lots of choices when it comes to horseback riding.
 Tour a winery on horseback, ride for a half day to a day in the nearby hills or head off into the Andes for an overnight adventure.

 Hotels are great at helping you set up any of these tours.
 If you head for the nearby hills, you’ll get a scenic overview of the area, but it gets hot on a horse.

 Visit Puente del Inca

 The Puente del Inca is a natural bridge that crosses the Vacas River.
 It can be visited as part of a day trip to see Aconcagua though be prepared.
-It’s at an altitude of 2720 metres (8924 feet) above sea level so some people may feel some shortness of breath.
+It’s at an altitude of 2720 m (8924 feet) above sea level so some people may feel some shortness of breath.